-State Medicaid Agency will verify credentials of the case managers and NC DHHS fiscal agent and

-MMIS (GDIT/NCTracks) will verify creden atial of the case management entity.
+State Medicaid Agency will verify credentials of the case managers and NC DHHS fiscal agent and MMIS (GDIT/NCTracks) will verify credential of the case management entity.

-Frequency of Verification:

-Initially and every five years

-Appendix C: Participant Services ·•

-C-1/C-3: Service Specificat tion

-State laws, regulations and policies referenced in the Medicaid agency or the operating agency (if agervice Type: the specification are readily available to CMS upon request through pplicable).
+State laws, regulations and policies r eferenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating g agency (if applicable).
+Service Type: Statutory Service

 Statutory Service

 Service:

 Personal Care

 Alternate Service Title (if any):

-The flate service The (if any).

 In-Home Care Aide Service

 HCBS Taxonomy:

+11026 Tuxonomy.

-Category 1: Sub-Category 1:
+Category 1: 08 Home-Based Services Category 2: Category 3: Sub-Category 1:

 08 Home-Based Services 08030 personal care

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Coming D. Carting (Communication)

-Service Definition (Scope): Sub Catagory 4.
+ervice Definition (Scope):

 Category 4: Sub-Category 4:

+П

 In-home aide service is a range of assistance to enable waiver participants to accomplish tasks that they would normally do for themselves if they did not have a disability.
 This assistance may take the form of hands-on assistance (actually performing a task for the person) or cuing to prompt the participant to perform a task.
 Personal care services may be provided on an episodic or on a continuing basis.
 In-home aide services provide hands-on assistance with ADLs and basic home management tasks.
+CAP/C is intended to provide services to children age birth through 20 who need non-age appropriate hands-on assistance with ADLs.
+A child (0 through 20 years of age) who has not reached the developmental milestones for his or her chronological age for the ADLs, based on the evaluation of a licensed professional, is considered to require non-age appropriate assistance for a specific ADL.

 The need for assistance is identified through a comprehensive assessment that evaluates physical, social, environmental, and functional condition.
 Hands on assistance is provided for seven keys ADLs: bathing, dressing, eating, toileting, hygiene, mobility and transfer, and key IADLs to include: light housework, laundry, meal preparation, transportation, grocery shopping, using the telephone, medication, and money management).
 Such assistance also may include the supervision of participants as provided in the service plan.